shivam-min/percona_server_test/README.md

 3.Once the box is up, we can perform unattended install of Percona server for MySql

-Copy the install.sh bash script from this repo.
+Copy the install_percona_mysql.sh bash script from this repo.

-Execute the script :  **sudo sh install.sh**  (This will deploy and bring up the percona server with password set as *"root"*)
+Execute the script :  **sudo sh install_percona_mysql.sh**  (This will deploy and bring up the percona server with password set as *"root"*)

 Note : To use a different password , modify the variables at the begining of the install.sh script